Mechanical CAD Interface

 - NX I-deas

-Additional integrations available upon request.
+Additional integrations are available upon request.

 KRONE, a major brand in the agricultural machinery market, implemented an interdisciplinary product development process.
 Using Zuken’s E3.series they linked ECAD, MCAD and ERP to develop an integrated digital engineering and sourcing process, achieving sizable benefits for both sourcing and service.
 With an integral representation of mechanical and electrical product information, KRONE was able to make solid progress in implementing its major business optimization strategies: Industry 4.0 and Farming 4.0.